 Merge Can Help

-The Merge Financials
+The Merge Financials™

-If you utilize Merge Cardio
+If you use Merge Cardio™

 v10.0 Web Reporting and your department workflow currently includes the use of ICD-9 codes, there are three methods to address ICD-10 changes:

-Change the department’s workflow to bypass the outdated configurations
+Change the department’s workflow to bypass the outdated configurations.

-Contact Merge Professional Services to reconfigure the reporting to support an updated coding model and to partner with your departments in a bridge workflow
+Contact Merge Professional Services to reconfigure the reporting to support an updated coding model and to partner with your departments in a bridge workflow.

 v10.0 will support ICD-10.
 Specifically, it will enable users to select ICD codes from a list in order to provide guidance to the coding/billing department to assist in proper coding.